moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 {: #fetch-header-format title="MOQT FETCH_HEADER Message"}

-If an endpoint receives a FETCH stream that references a subscription ID that does
+If an endpoint receives a FETCH_HEADER that references a subscription ID that does
 not refer to an active or recently closed FETCH, it closes the connection with a
 Protocol Violation.